databendlabs/databend/website/blog/2023-07-02-databend-weekly-100.md

 Databend conducts long run tests to verify the correctness and performance of the system under heavy load and concurrency.
 These tests involve concurrent ingestion of large-scale data, table maintenance (optimization, re-clustering, and vacuuming), as well as querying.

-During the testing process, a series of SQL commands will be executed and validation checks will be performed to ensure accurate results.
-It will start by running pre-test scripts (`_before.sh`), followed by repeated execution of concurrent test scripts, and finally executing post-test scripts (`_after.sh`).
+During the testing process, a series of SQL commands and validation checks will be performed to ensure accurate results.
+The testing process will start by running pre-test scripts (`_before.sh`), followed by repeated execution of concurrent test scripts, and finally executing post-test scripts (`_after.sh`).
 All event logs will be stored in a Databend table for further analysis.

 ```lua
                       +-------------------+